percula/planter_docs/content/en/docs/getting-started/overview.md

 #### Growing calendar

-How to use the Growing Calendar in Planter
+Use the Growing Calendar in Planter

-#### Notes and events
+#### Notes and Events

-How to use the Notes and Events Premium features
+Use the Notes and Events Premium features

 #### Manage your account

-How to manage your Planter account and Premium subscription
+Manage your Planter account and Premium subscription

 #### FAQ